 The kitchen is headed up by Dan Hong serving up contemporary takes on traditional Cantonese cuisine and it boasts a dim sum menu that might very well be the best in the city.
 Some of our favourites include the Wagyu and truffle puff (fried), Roast duck and chive dumpling (steamed) and we can’t go past the Pork xiao long bao.

 2. Din Tai Fung, Multiple Locations

-The menu, which rarely ever changes, has been perfected so that no matter which restaurant you go to, you will find the pork xiao long baos that have won Din Tai Fung fame around the world— there’s something like 160 of them worldwide.
+The menu, which rarely ever changes, has been perfected so that no matter which restaurant you go to, you will find the pork xiao long baos that have won Din Tai Fung fame around the world— there are something like 160 of them worldwide.
+For good reason, too.